 You can call 407-906-3789 and speak to one of our associates to make the offer.
 The associate will walk you through all the details on the listing, go over your offer and gather all the information needed so if the seller accepts the offer the agreement can be put together.

 All transactions involve three costs.
-The purchase price (or commonly referred to as price per point), the closing costs and the annual dues for the current year.
-Typically the buyer makes the offer on the price per point with the buyer paying the closing costs, and buyer paying the dues on the number of points they are getting for the current year.
+The purchase price (commonly referred to as price per point), the closing costs, and the annual dues for the current year.
+Typically the buyer makes the offer on the price per point with the buyer paying the closing costs, and the buyer paying the dues on the number of points they are getting for the current year.
 These types of offers seem to be the most effective with the sellers.

 What is a fair offer?